-Evaluating the effectiveness of control measures becomes more meaningful when they are being evaluated every time a Responsible Manager accepts or rejects the performance of a corrective preventive action.
-I believe in keeping things simple and having a flexible work flow for both simple and complex operations.
+Evaluating the effectiveness of control measures becomes more meaningful when they are being evaluated every time a Responsible Manager accepts or rejects the performance of corrective preventive action.
+I believe in keeping things simple and having a flexible workflow for both simple and complex operations.

 Related Aviation SMS Database Articles